Santiago026/Data-Science-Foundations-using-R-Specialization/Getting and Cleaning Data/Week 3/Managing Data Frames with dplyr - Basic Tools.md

 -Once you learn the dplyr “grammar” there are a few additional benefits

--I dplyr can work with other data frame “backends”
+- I dplyr can work with other data frame “backends”
--I data.table for large fast tables
+- I data.table for large fast tables
--I SQL interface for relational databases via the DBI package
+- I SQL interface for relational databases via the DBI package